wp-plugins/geoposty/readme.txt

 Step 4: Activate the plugin through the 'Plugins' menu in WordPress Step 3: Enter your API code on the GeoPosty Account page.
-Step 4: Manage and customize GeoPosty content from your Widgets section, or use shortcodes in your content Step 5: Provide relevant and local content for each of your readers!
+Step 4: Manage and customize GeoPosty content from your Widgets section, or use shortcodes in your content

 == Frequently Asked Questions ==

 Q: Where is my GeoPosty api key?
 A: Check your email.
 If you do not see it there check your spam filter.
 If you do not see it there contact us: support@geoposty.com.

 Q: Where is the GeoPosty shortcode editor?
 A: It is located in the page and post editor.
 Look for the globe icon in the wysiwyg editor.

 Q: What does a properly formatted GeoPosty redirect url look like?
 A: **For the "Visitors to this url:" box, enter only the portion of the address after your domain name.
 For example, to redirect visitors from your http://www.yourdomain.com/about/ page, only enter "/about/" into the "Visitors to this url:" box.